 If we use them 3 times a year for 5 years, the LCT value for each customer is RM300X3X5 = RM 4500.
 SEO marketing is still viable for an aircon contractor.

 But, if you are selling low LCT value based product/services that don’t have recurring sales, SEO marketing may not be advisable because the revenue won’t be able to cover SEO expenses unless you have a high volume of transactions.

 For example, selling cheap women’s outfit, gift accessories or stationary online.
 The revenue generated per sale is small wherein it requires you to sell thousands of items in order to cover the cost.
 It becomes even worse if the monthly searches for the related keywords of your product are low.

 There is no way you can generate thousands of sales based on the limited amount of traffic.

-Google AdWords is a paid ad allowing business owners to place their ads on page 1.
+Google Ads is a paid ad allowing business owners to place their ads on page 1.
 It charges by cost per click (CPC) depending on the niche and target keywords.

 On the other hand, if the CPC is high, SEO is a good option.

 The top 20 most expensive keywords in US are range from USD290 to USD 900 per click.
 Yes.
 This is not a typo; it can cost up to USD 900 per click.
 Find out more at https://www.searchenginewatch.com/2016/05/31/the-most-expensive-100-google-adwords-keywords-in-the-us/.

 Poor website design is bad for sales conversion online.

 It doesn’t keep users engaged.
 Once visitors enter your site and they will leave immediately.